-The local Actuarial Function Policy and Guideline are reviewed annually and, in case of changes, presented for approval to the Management Committee, as well as the Board of Directors (the latter is the case for material changes to the policy).
+The local Actuarial Function Policy and Guideline are reviewed annually and, in case of changes, presented for approval to the Management Committee, as well as the Board of Directors.

 The Actuarial Function builds its knowledge on information available within ERGO Insurance NV/SA.
 In order to achieve this knowledge, experience within the company is needed as well as being involved in an interactive way.
 In the yearly Actuarial Function Report, the Actuarial Function activities are described.